gomorpheus/morpheus-docs/getting_started/additional/ha_load_balancer.rst

   **Backend Pool**

     - The **Target Type** can either be **Virtual Machine** or **IP address or FQDN**

-    - If |morpheus| is hosted in Azure, **Virtual Machine** will likely be the choice
+      - If |morpheus| is hosted in Azure, **Virtual Machine** will likely be the choice.
+The load balancer will need to able to communicate with the target
-    - If |morpheus| is hosted on-premise or outside of Azure, the **IP address or FQDN** can be used but the load balancer will need to able to communicate with the target
+      - If |morpheus| is hosted on-premise, or outside of Azure, the **IP address or FQDN** can be used but the load balancer will need to able to communicate with the target

   **Important Items**